Robert Horry: Los Angeles Lakers (1997–2003)

-In the 2001–02 season, Horry was the backup power forward to Samaki Walker, although he started in 23 games.
-In the playoffs, Horry started 14 of the Lakers' 19 games playing an average of 37 minutes a game with averages of 9.3 points and 8.1 rebounds a game.
-Horry's reputation for clutch play was elevated in Game 4 of the 2002 Western Conference Finals against the Sacramento Kings.
+In the 2001–02 season, he was the backup power forward to Samaki Walker, starting just 23 games.
+In the playoffs, Horry started 14 of the Lakers' 19 games, playing an average of 37 minutes, a game with averages of 9.3 points and 8.1 rebounds a game.
+Horry built his reputation for clutch play in Game 4 of the 2002 Western Conference Finals against the Sacramento Kings.
 Trailing two games to one in the series and facing Game 5 in Sacramento, the Lakers were down by as many as 24 points in the first half.
 Eventually, the Lakers cut the lead to 99–97 with 11.8 seconds to play.
 On the final possession, after Kobe and Shaq missed consecutive layups, Sacramento center Vlade Divac knocked the ball away from the basket in an attempt to run out the clock.
 However, the ball bounced right to Horry, who hit a three-pointer as time expired to win Game 4 100–99.
-A day later, Magic Johnson said Horry was "one of the 10 best clutch players in league history".
-The Lakers would eventually win the series in 7 games and swept the New Jersey Nets 4–0 in the NBA Finals to complete a three-peat.
+A day later, Magic Johnson called Horry "one of the 10 best clutch players in league history".
+The Lakers would win the series in 7 games and sweep the New Jersey Nets 4–0 in the NBA Finals to complete a three-peat.
 Horry started all four games in the Finals.

-A situation similar to Game 4 happened on March 5, 2003, in a game against the Indiana Pacers when, while the game was tied at 95, Pacers center Jermaine O'Neal swatted the inside pass for Shaquille O'Neal right into the hands of a wide-open Horry, who calmly hit the game-winning shot.
+On March 5, 2003, Indiana Pacers center Jermaine O'Neal swatted the inside pass for Shaquille O'Neal to a wide-open Horry, who hit the game-winning shot.
 In the 2003 playoffs, the Lakers were attempting to win their fourth straight NBA championship.
-But in Game 5 in the Western Conference Semifinals against the Spurs, Horry's chance for another game-winner rattled in and out with 5 seconds left, wiping out the Lakers' rally from a 25-point deficit.
-Horry went 0–18 on three-pointers in the series and the Lakers were eliminated in six games.
+In the closing seconds of Game 5 of the Western Conference Semifinals, Horry's potential game-winning shot rattled in and out, putting a halt to the Lakers' rally from a 25-point deficit.
+The Lakers were eliminated in six games.
+Horry was 0-18 from the three-point line during the series.